 Ginnie Mae guarantees the timely payment of principal and interest on the Securities.
 The full faith and credit of the United States of America stands behind each Ginnie Mae Guaranty.
-Pursuant to an SMBS Trust Agreement, dated as of the related Closing Date, between the Sponsor and the Trustee, a separate Trust will issue each Series of Ginnie Mae SMBS Securities.
+Ginnie Mae does not guaranty the payment of Prepayment Penalties.
+Pursuant to an SMBS Trust Agreement, dated as of the related Closing Date, between the Sponsor and the Trustee, a separate Trust will issue each Series of SMBS Securities.